connorgreenwell/image_seg_interdep_epidemic/docs/2018_04_13/progress.md

 necessary because our final method will likely have a number of tunable hyperparameters and it will be useful to automatically find the optimal settings for our task.

+![Results of naive method with semi-optimal parameters.
+Naive clustering based only on pixel similarity is better than random but still a poor strategy.
+Row 1: input image.
+Row 2: ground truth segmentation.
+Row 3: estimated segmentation.](searched.png)

 # References